arjunr2/personal-website/docs/index.md

 and operating systems.
 I completed my B.S in ECE at *UT Austin*, with a focus in Computer Architeture and Embedded Systems.

-I often engross myself in personal projects, Hackathons, and product development.
+I often engross myself in personal projects, hackathons, and product development.
 A notable mention is my senior capstone research project at UT, where we designed an in-house out-of-order RISC-V core with custom perfomance enhancing extensions to system.
 A more detailed list of my personal projects can be found [here](projects)